spencerchantelois/spencerchantelois.github.io/_recipes/recipe5.markdown

 order: 1
 ---

-# Cheesy Asparagus Foil Packs
+# Cheesy asparagus foil packs

 This a fresher take on our famous cheesy baked asparagus.
 Feel free to sub in any melty cheese for the mozzarella — fontina or Gruyère would be delicious, too.